jonreid/provable-refactorings/recipes/core-6/extract-function/swift.md

 };
 ```

 ### 8B.
-Convert non-`this` Lambda to free function
+Convert non-`this` closure to free function

-1. Cut the lambda statement and paste it above the current function.
+1. Cut the closure statement and paste it above the current function.
 2. Remove `= []`
 3. Wrap it in an anonymous namespace
 4. Compile and resolve any errors: